 To learn more about the program, please check the brochure in the link provided in the background material.

-The regional workshop will be held on 14 September 2022 with the objectives:
+The regional workshop was held on 14 September 2022 with the objectives:

 - Introduce Integrated Water Security Open Program